 MTTR With clear ownership of all the pieces in your microservices ecosystem and all tools integrated into one place, Backstage makes it quicker for teams to find the root cause of failures, and fix them.

 Context switching Reducing context switching can help engineers stay in the "zone".
-We measure the number of different tools an engineer have to interact with in order to get a certain job done (e.g. push a change, follow it into production and validate it did not break anything).
+We measure the number of different tools an engineer has to interact with in order to get a certain job done (e.g. push a change, follow it into production and validate it did not break anything).

 T-shapedness A T-shaped engineer is someone that is able to contribute to different domains of engineering.
 Teams with T-shaped people have fewer bottlenecks and can therefore deliver more consistently.
 Backstage makes it easier to be T-shaped since tools and infrastructure are consistent between domains, and information is available centrally.

 eNPS Surveys asking about how productive people feel, how easy it is to find information and overall satisfaction with internal tools.

 Fragmentation (Experimental) Backstage Software Templates help drive standardization in your software ecosystem.
 By measuring the variance in technology between different software components it is possible to get a sense of the overall fragmentation in your ecosystem.
 Examples could include: framework versions, languages, deployment methods and various code quality measurements.

 Additionally, these proxy metrics can be used to validate the success of Backstage as the platform:

 Nr of teams that have contributed at least one plugin (currently 63 inside Spotify)

 Nr of total plugins (currently 135 inside Spotify)